ShipEngine/shipengine-js/docs/track-by-carrier-code-and-tracking-number.md

 Input Parameters
 -------------------------------------

-The `trackByCarrierCodeAndTrackingNumber` requires the carrier code and tracking number of the shipment being tracked.
+The `trackByCarrierCodeAndTrackingNumber` method requires the carrier code and tracking number of the shipment being tracked.
 If you are using TypeScript, you can import the [`TrackByCarrierCodeAndTrackingNumberTypes.Param`](https://github.com/ShipEngine/shipengine-js/blob/main/src/track-by-carrier-code-and-tracking-number/types/public.ts) type into your project to take advantage of your
 IDE's code completion functionality.